insovs/Optimization-Windows/Network/README.md

 | `TCPNoDelay` | `1` | Disables Nagle's algorithm — packets are sent immediately, not buffered. |
 | `TcpDelAckTicks` | `0` | Sets ACK delay to minimum (0ms). |

-The script lists all detected network adapters, lets you pick one or apply to all, then automatically restarts the adapter(s) to apply changes — no reboot required.
+The script lists all detected network adapters, lets you pick one or apply to all, then automatically restarts the adapter(s) to apply changes.

 ---

-## MSI Mode — what it does
+## MSI Mode

 By default, network adapters use legacy INTx interrupts shared across devices.
 Enabling MSI gives the adapter a dedicated interrupt line, reducing CPU latency and contention during high-frequency network events (gaming, low-latency trading, real-time apps).